 The Catalana chicken was developed in Catalonia, Spain, near Barcelona.
 It takes its name from Catalonia and is sometimes referred to as the “Prat,” in honor of a farming area of El Prat de Llobregat (commonly known as “El Prat”) which is located southwest of Barcelona.
+The Spanish name for the breed is Catalana del Prat Leonada.

-The breed was developed over a long period of time using the landrace fowls of the area, likely Castilian chickens, with an admixture of Asian stock during the second half of the nineteenth century.
-It’s unclear if the Asian stock were Cochin chickens or Cochin China chickens; the latter being the common dual-purpose landrace chickens found around Asian seaports during this time period.
-Spain, being a sailing nation, certainly had access to both.
+The breed was developed over a long period of time using the landrace fowls of the area, likely Castilian chickens, mixed with Asian stock during the second half of the nineteenth century.
+It’s unclear if the Asian stock were Cochin chickens or Cochin-China chickens from what is now Vietnam – the latter being the common dual-purpose landrace chickens found around Asian seaports during this time period.
+(Spain, being a sailing nation, certainly had access to both.)

 Due to its heat tolerance, the breed became more popular in Latin America.
 During the 1920s, the breed was successfully used in the commercial industry in Argentina.
 In fact, in 1998 an Argentine man brought hatching eggs to the 10,000-bird show held in Columbus, Ohio.
 His family was still using the Catalana commercially and he made the eggs available to help spread the breed.
-Several poultry fanciers secured a start in them from this importation.
+Several poultry fanciers secured birds from this importation.

-They have rich buff plumage and black tails, with males having an iridescent green sheen on their sickles and a reddish buff color in their hackles, back, and saddle feathers.
-Chicks are hardy and have a buffish color, sometimes akin to a faint chipmunk pattern along their backs.
-In Spain, a white variety of Catalana is recognized in addition to the buff.
+They have rich buff plumage, ranging from a light tan buff to a more red-gold buff.
+Both sexes have black tails that may shimmer green, with males also having an iridescent green sheen on their sickles and a reddish buff color in their hackles, back, and saddle feathers.
+Chicks are hardy and are a buffish color, sometimes akin to a faint chipmunk pattern along their backs.
+(In Spain, a white variety of Catalana is recognized in addition to the buff.)

 Did you know: